francescmarti00/dmu-multimedia/md/PouchDB-lab2.md

 Note that we can also use the web inspector to delete the database or their documents.

 ### Exercise 1:
 Modify the variable `user` so the page also saves the name of the user and its 'rating score' for your website (a numberical value).
-So, the database saves the name, email and the rating score.
+So, the database saves the name, email and the rating score of an user.

 ## Creating a form